robotology/ycm-cmake-modules/help/index.rst

    :maxdepth: 1

    YCM installation instructions </manual/ycm-installing.7>
+   How to use YCM in your project </manual/ycm-using.7>
    How to use YCM modules to simplify your build system </manual/ycm-build-system-support.7>
    How to use YCM to create a superbuild </manual/ycm-superbuild.7>
    How to use YCM: an example </manual/ycm-superbuild-example.7>